Mayor Robert Garcia

 He has proposed and passed ten ballot initiatives since 2014.
 They include measures to support safety and infrastructure, a cannabis tax, and reforms to strengthen the city auditor, set term limits, and create ethics and redistricting commissions.
 His signature initiative, Measure A, has launched the largest infrastructure repair program in a generation.

-Mayor Garcia currently serves as a Board Member on the Los Angeles County Metropolitan Transportation Authority (Metro) representing much of South East Los Angeles County.
+Mayor Garcia served as a Board Member on the Los Angeles County Metropolitan Transportation Authority (Metro) representing much of South East Los Angeles County.

 He is married to Matthew Mendez Garcia, a professor of political science at California State University, Long Beach.